-As I mentioned in yesterday’s post, we had logs, branches, wood chip and lots of mess left over from the storm.
+As I mentioned above, we had logs, branches, wood chip and lots of mess left over from the storm.
 It felt overwhelming.
 But you know what?
 It is much less overwhelming when one approaches situations like this as a family – en mass.

 Right from when the children were little, we always wanted them to feel like they were part of something big; we wanted them to know without doubt that we were better as a team than we were individually and they were valued and indispensable members of that team.
 At no point has our family been them and us (ie adults verses children), although I absolutely pull rank if I need to (rarely).
 In general though, we work as a team.
 If one member is unhappy we all pull together to help and support that person.